Chapter 4 Nonlinear Dynamics in One Dimension

 theme(legend.position = "bottom")

-This sensitivity to initial conditions appears throughout ecology, economics, and social systems.
+This sensitivity appears throughout ecology, economics, and social systems.
 Markets can settle into high-trust or low-trust equilibria.
 Lakes can remain clear or become turbid.
 Social movements can fizzle out or reach critical mass.

 4.5 The Geometry of Dynamics